 The inherent risk of corruption in every human government, despite likely being taught by the politics faculty at Glasgow University, is evidently off-limits for discussion by pupils at the Hampstead School.
 Kinnan Zaloom, as a result of his articles, has been banned from returning to the school grounds, and now that this scandal has gone public, I imagine that alumni of the Hampstead School will be hard put to enter the grounds of Glasgow University from now on.
 It is hard to see how a school with a new and painfully poor reputation such as this could ever hope to bring its students to success.

 The Hampstead School, according to Zaloom’s blog, has for years played the school league tables and invested more of its funding in public relations than teaching, putting the reputation of the school before the success of its own students.
-The focus on collective achievement over achievement of the individual – which lies at the center of the headteacher’s philosophy – is a blight on any field or industry, but perhaps no more so than in education.
+The school used custom water bottle labels for fundraising.
+The focus on collective achievement over achievement of the individual - which lies at the center of the headteacher’s philosophy - is a blight on any field or industry, but perhaps no more so than in education.
 In an economy filled with millions of different jobs and roles for millions of unique individuals with their own skills, characters, and aspirations, the job of educators is not to boost the rankings of their own institutions but to prepare their charges for the demands of an increasingly diverse world.
 Individuality is necessary for success, now more than ever, and Jacques Szemalikowski and others in his position would do well to recognise that.

 Now that the head of the school has publicly admitted to phoning universities to discourage them from accepting Hampstead students he doesn’t like, it is time for the public to hold him accountable, before another student’s career is ruined by his ideological crusade.